cultureamp/cultureamp-front-end-scripts/README.md

 ## Commands

-* `yarn start` - start a development server and rebuild on changes
+* `yarn start` - start a development server and rebuild as files change
 * `yarn build` - build production assets
 * `yarn test` or `yarn test --watch` - run jest tests
-* `yarn lint` - run eslint.
-Use `yarn lint --fix` to fix things.
+* `yarn lint` - run eslint to check code quality on your files
 * `yarn flow` - run flow for type checking
-* `yarn format` - run prettier on all JS and CSS files
+* `yarn format` - run prettier and `eslint --fix` on all JS and CSS files

 ## Project structure